cscan/vue-excel-editor/README.md

     }
 }
 ```
-Please be noted that now the undo feature does not support delete record.

 ### Remember the grid setting
 The grid setting such as column width can be saved in the localStorage of client browser